What are you looking for?

 Published: 26 September 2024

-Whether you’re staying for two nights or a week, the ritualistic hum of your safari vehicle will become all too familiar as you roll through the savannahs and grasslands under the expert knowledge of your safari guide in search of no less than the iconic Big 5.
+Whether you’re staying for two nights or a week, the ritualistic hum of your safari vehicle will become all too familiar as you roll through the savannahs and grasslands under the expert knowledge of your safari guide in search of the iconic Big Five.

 Early Morning: The Prime Time for Wildlife

 Your guide will help track everything from towering giraffes to elusive leopards, using their extensive knowledge of the animals’ habits and the terrain.
-Morning game drives typically last 3 to 4 hours, with endless opportunities to capture moments of raw nature.
+Morning game drives typically last three to four hours, with endless opportunities to capture moments of raw nature.

 Mid-Morning: Brunch and Relaxation